Azure/retail-ai-enhanced-search/docs/02_DeploymentFlow.md

 ![CreateIndex.py workflow](../media/02_createindexPyFlow.PNG)

 Based on the environment you are deploying please refer to the [POC Environment] & [Prod Environment] guides accordingly.
-They contains specific sections to modify the front end API calls and backend data sources.

 ### Customizable Options